 In the second crash, the driver of the pickup is reported to have taken a left turn across the main road from an unpaved side road, putting his vehicle into the path of the oncoming biker.
 While the maneuver may sound relatively innocuous, this specific type of crash—caused when a vehicle takes a left turn across the path of a motorcycle—is both very common and very dangerous.

 Intersection crashes account for close to 40 percent of all crashes in the United States, and potentially more than one-fourth of all crash fatalities.
 And in one analysis, crashes while turning left outnumbered those while turning right by more than eighteen to one.
 Several reasons are cited, but high on the list are falsely assuming that another driver will see you and react appropriately and simply misjudging the speed of an oncoming vehicle.

 This is no surprise to bikers: It’s been recognized since the early 1980s that the most frequent multi-vehicle crash configuration for a motorcycle is a car taking a left turn across its path.
 The most recent data support that.
 In 2015, 41 percent of fatal motorcycle crashes involving another vehicle happened when the other vehicle turned left into a motorcycle.

 Riverside, California Motorcycle Accident Lawyer

-At Kohan & Bablove, LLP, our team of experienced attorneys understands all aspects of California automobile accident law.
+At Kohan & Bablove, Injury Attorneys, our team of experienced attorneys understands all aspects of California automobile accident law.
 When you’ve been in a crash, whether as a driver, a passenger, or a pedestrian; whether in a car, a truck, a bus, or on a motorcycle; give us a call.
 We offer a free, no-obligation consultation in our Orange or Riverside County offices.
 You can reach us today at 1-844-404-2400 or contact us online through the form below at your convenience to learn more about how we can help.